Note: We are no longer hiring for this position.

 - Projects supporting BERI’s efforts toward organizational maturity

 - Internal operations, such as financial management and HR

 We want people who have high initiative and a tendency to get things done, who feel dissatisfied and want to take action when they see x-risk mitigation projects getting stalled in ways that they can personally unblock.

-A Project Manager with a focus on collaborations must be able to:
+A Project Manager should aim to be able to: